Bob Geldof: After the Boomtown Rats

-With U2's Bono, he has devoted much time since 2000 to campaigning for debt relief for developing countries.
-His commitments in this field, including the organisation of the Live 8 concerts, kept Geldof from producing any more musical output since 2001's album Sex, Age & Death.

 In 2002, he was listed as one of the 100 Greatest Britons in a poll conducted among the general public, despite not being British.

-After Live 8, Geldof returned to his career as a musician by releasing a box set containing all of his solo albums, entitled Great Songs of Indifference – The Anthology 1986–2001, in late 2005.
+After Live 8, Geldof returned to his career as a musician by releasing a box set containing all of his solo albums, titled Great Songs of Indifference – The Anthology 1986–2001, in late 2005.
 Following that release, Geldof toured, although with mixed success.

 In July 2006, Geldof arrived at Milan's Arena Civica, a venue capable of holding 12,000 people, to play a scheduled concert, and found that the organisers had not put tickets on general sale and that only 45 people had shown up.
 Geldof refused to go on stage when he found how small the attendance was.
 To offer compensation for fans, Geldof signed autographs for those who had shown up.
 He played a well-attended free Storytellers concert for MTV Italy in Naples in October 2006.

 The Boomtown Rats reformed in 2025 for a 12-date, 50th anniversary tour of the UK.
 A two-album compilation on vinyl and CD, "The First 50 Years: Songs of Boomtown Glory", was released on 19 September 2025.

 Charity work

 Geldof's first major charity involvement took place in September 1981 when he performed as a solo artist for Amnesty International's benefit show The Secret Policeman's Other Ball, held at Drury Lane theatre in London's West End.
 At the invitation of Amnesty show producer Martin Lewis, Geldof performed a solo version of "I Don't Like Mondays".
 Other rock artists had 'planted a seed' and appeared to have affected Geldof in a similar manner.
-Monty Python alumnus John Cleese conceived (and directed) the show, and on its impact on Geldof, Sting stated "he took the 'Ball' and ran with it."
+Monty Python alumnus John Cleese conceived and directed the show, and on its impact on Geldof, Sting stated "he took the 'Ball' and ran with it."